szym98/tetris/README.md

-﻿# tetris don't check this project is not ready :)
+﻿# tetris don't check this project is not ready.
- :)